 Jack and Jill shower room between bedroom two and three with large walk-in shower, heated towel rail, WC, double sink and two illuminated mirrors and drawer storage.

 Bedroom three with twin single beds, bedside tables with lamps, chest of drawers with mirror above and clothing storage.

-One step down from the first floor hallway leads to the children's dorm room consisting of three 5'9" children's Z beds, two 60s pop chairs, two side tables with lamps and drawer storage.
+One step down from the first floor hallway leads to the dorm-style room consisting of three standard size single Z beds, two 60s pop chairs, two side tables with lamps and drawer storage.
 Please note this is a long slim room with low sloped ceiling.
 Beds are under the eaves and there are Velux windows with no blinds.

 Two steps up from the dorm room leads to bedroom five with twin beds that can be pushed together to create a super king size bed.
 Please note this is not a zip and link bed.
 Bedside tables and lamps, armchair, desk chair, window seat and clothing storage.

 En-suite bathroom with shower over bath, heated towel rail, WC, and basin with illuminated mirror above and cupboard storage underneath.

 Utility room accessed from the first floor off the dorm room containing washing machine, tumble dryer, full size sink with mixer tap and some shelf storage space.